aquahika/ir-golf-ball/README.md

 # How to get it?
 You are able to buy it here:

-robofuze.com 20 EUR Ships from Czech Republick rovotas.com 22.95 EUR Ships from Japan
+https://robofuze.com 20 EUR Ships from Czech Republick

+https://rovotas.com 22.95 EUR Ships from Japan

-or just build it your self.
+or just build it yourself.
 # How to make it your self from scratch
 ## Step 1: Get all materials